-Case study: When Sydney entered lockdown in June 2021, there was a spike in unemployment, charity closures and supermarket supply chain problems.
+When Sydney entered lockdown in June 2021, there was a spike in unemployment, charity closures and supermarket supply chain problems.
 Rapid access to NSW Government funding enabled OzHarvest to immediately start producing emergency food relief hampers for families and cooked meals for vulnerable people in transitional accommodation.
-This allowed us to meet the demand, delivering 96% more food than pre-pandemic levels, particularly in regional communities and outer suburbs..
+This allowed us to meet the demand, delivering 96% more food than pre-pandemic levels.